-The family of my high school friend and college neighbor, the Zaineas, had owned the beloved Detroit restaurant and adjacent bowling alley/dance club for a couple of generations (and still do, I believe), and she was thrilled that we showed an interest in exploring her family’s culture and the “exotic” food from their restaurant.
+The family of my high school friend and college neighbor, the Zaineas, owned the beloved Detroit restaurant and adjacent bowling alley/dance club for a couple of generations (and still do, I believe).
+My friend was thrilled that we showed an interest in exploring her family’s culture and the “exotic” food from their restaurant.

 We were warmly welcomed by her father, and she introduced us to a Mediterranean platter–Hummus, Stuffed Grape Leaves, Baba Ghanoush, and my favorite, Tabbouleh.

-Coming of age during the 1970s and early 1980s, after the mass exodus to the suburbs after 1967 riots and the decline of the auto industry leading to many dads being laid off from work, the streets of Detroit were not a welcoming or safe place even for us adventurous girls.
+After the mass exodus to the suburbs after 1967 riots and the decline of the auto industry leading to many dads being laid off from work, the streets of Detroit were not a welcoming or safe place even for us adventurous girls.
 We were too afraid and too broke to venture very far outside our neighborhood.
-So, I had no idea of the history of The Gnome until I was in my early 20s, and was thrilled that my friend was able to give us a tour of her family’s business.
+So, I had no idea of the history of The Gnome until I was in my early 20s.
+I was thrilled that my friend was able to give us a tour of her family’s business.

 - 2 cups chopped fresh parsley